 Location: Richland, Washington, United States

 Catherine Lynn Cambern Brown RN, Nurse at Avail Home Health, has been recognized by Marquis Who’s Who Top Military for dedication, achievements, and leadership in military service and nursing.

 Apart from her career, Ms. Brown has volunteered in her community.
-While living in Florida, she was a full-time kindergarten volunteer at West Pensacola Elementary School, a Girl Scout co-leader of Troop 51, and has worked with children, including tutoring them.
-She is also a lifetime member of the Girl Scouts of the United States of America.
-In Florida, she was associated with the Young Astronauts and the Myrtle Grove Community Center.
-Since moving across the country to Seattle, she has been a volunteer with the Daughters of the American Revolution, the Broadview Historical Society, a docent at Shoreline Historical Museum, and just recently became a member of Eastern Star.
+While living in Florida, she was a fulltime Kindergarten volunteer at West Pensacola Elementary School, a Girl Scout co-leader of Troop 51, and aside from her nursing profession, she has worked with children, including tutoring them.
+She is also a lifetime member of the Girl Scouts of the U. S. of America.
+In Florida she was also associated with the Young Astronauts and the Myrtle Grove Community Center.
+Since moving cross country to Seattle, she has been a volunteer with the Daughters of American Revolution, the Broadview Historical Society, a docent at Shoreline Historical Museum, and just recently became a member of Eastern Star.

 In her free time, Ms. Brown enjoys genealogy and history.
-Ms. Brown was married to the late Van Eugene Brown in 1976, and has one daughter and four wonderful grandchildren.
+Ms. Brown was married to the late Van Eugene Brown 1976 and has one Daughter and four wonderful Grandchildren.
 She attributes her success to a driven personality, to her passion for her profession, and her energy.
-She has no plans to retire until she reaches at least 90 years old.
+She has no plans to retire until she reaches at least 90 years old!

 For more information, please visit: